PatrasSergiu/mern-airbnb-clone/README.md

 This project is part of my attempts at learning/getting better at **TailwindCSS**, **authentication using JWT tokens**, and trying out **Amazon S3 buckets**.
 I’m building this while trying to avoid relying too much on external libraries, trying to achieve as much as I can with just CSS and focus on making components reusable.
+I started this project following a tutorial from "Coding with Dawid" youtube channel, and then kept adding features, validations and user feedback.

 ## Features